ritaendicott/fall-2014-public/README.md

   * Lab 6: Getting started in git.
 Random forest from scratch in Python.
   * Readings: Chapter 8.
 An Introduction to Statistical Learning.

-* Week 8: Intoduction to Hadoop and MapReduce.
+* Week 8: Introduction to Hadoop and MapReduce.
 Python streaming.
   * Homework 6: Writing mapreduce code in python: - compute word count for bi-grams, - aggregating CTR data
   * Readings:
     * Chaper 2.1-2.2 .Mining of Massive Datasets.
 Rajaraman, Ullman, Leskovec, Ullman.